andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 I'm meandering around the main drag taking in all the lunacy of FDGD when I hear Lowell George's mellifluous warble over the din of the crowd.
-You don't often hear it, but Ned's is playing Little Feat over the speakers.
-Well by god I gotta go in now.
+You don't often hear bars playing Little Feat, but when you do you got to go in.

 Ned's is at the end of the main drag, away from the throngs of revelers so it's slightly less mobbed than the rest of the dining and drinking establishments in